Valhalla train crash: Theories and issues

 Investigators said they were particularly interested in one of the crash's unusual aspects.
 "We do have grade-crossing accidents, and most of the time it's fatal for occupants of the vehicles, and not for train passengers," Robert Sumwalt of the NTSB told The Journal News, Westchester County's main daily newspaper.
-"We intend to find out what makes this accident different."
-George Bibel, author of Train Wreck: The Forensics of Rail Disasters, agreed that this is uncommon.
-"Normally you'd expect the train to sweep the car off the tracks," he said.
-But there were other exceptions to this pattern, such as the 2005 Glendale train crash in southern California, at that time the deadliest in the history of Metrolink, where an SUV abandoned at a grade crossing by a driver who changed his mind about suicide derailed the train that struck it, killing 11.
+George Bibel, author of Train Wreck: The Forensics of Rail Disasters, agreed that this is uncommon, since trains usually force cars off the tracks.
+But there were other exceptions to this pattern, such as the 2005 Glendale train crash in southern California, at that time the deadliest in the history of Metrolink.
+An SUV abandoned at a grade crossing by a driver who changed his mind about suicide derailed the train that struck it, killing 11.

 Another unusual aspect was the configuration of the third rail.
-Unlike other American commuter-rail agencies that operate trains powered by third rails, which have a contact shoe on top of their third rail, Metro-North trains' contact shoes draw current from the bottom of the third rail during operation.
-The railroad's under-running third rails are designed in order to prevent ice from building up on top during winter months and reduce the possibility of inadvertent contact with the high-voltage rail; as a consequence, they are much safer than the traditional over-running third rails.
+On most American commuter-rail agencies that operate trains powered by third rails, contact shoes are on top of their third rail.
+Those on Metro-North trains, however, draw current from underneath the third rail.
+This configuration prevents ice from building up on top during winter months and reduce the possibility of inadvertent contact with the high-voltage rail by anything other than the shoe.
 To facilitate this, the ends of the third rails adjacent to grade crossings have a slight upturn.

 "This has never happened before, and this is a rare configuration of a third rail," U.S. Senator Chuck Schumer said.
 "Do those two add up to the explanation for this terrible, terrible tragedy?
 Very possibly."
 But Steve Ditmeyer, a former Federal Railroad Administration (FRA) official, told the Associated Press it would be impossible to be sure that an under-running shoe lifted the rail without also doing tests to see if the same thing would happen in the more common over-running configuration.
+He believed that the SUV's impact explained the lifting of the rail.

-The NTSB team theorized that the fire aboard the train might have been caused by gasoline from the SUV, ignited by a spark from the third rail, which had pierced the car's fuel tank, and the force of impact.
-However, said Sumwalt, "the big question everyone wants to know is: Why was this vehicle in the crossing?"
+The NTSB team theorized that the fire aboard the train might have been caused by gasoline from the SUV, ignited by a spark from the third rail, which had pierced the car's fuel tank.
+However, said Sumwalt, the primary issue was the vehicle's presence in the crossing.
 The NTSB team believed the crossing was functioning properly, but was aware also that the earlier accident on the Taconic had led to more traffic through it.
-"We want to understand what, if any, effect that detour had in setting up this accident."
+The board wanted to know whether the detour had made the crash more likely.